4. Does Google, or Your Customers, Know Where You Are Located?

 When you utilize Local SEO, you are engaging in the practice of building signals, like trust, relevance, and proximity, so that Google knows that your business is relevant to a specific location.

-If done correctly, you increase the chances of your HVAC company showing up in the “map” or “local” section on a Google search results page.
+If done correctly, you increase the chances of your roofing company showing up in the “map” or “local” section on a Google search results page.

-Snagging one of these three highly coveted spots gives you a 100% chance of increasing your HVAC leads.
+Snagging one of these three highly coveted spots gives you a 100% chance of increasing your roofing leads.

-What can you do to optimize your HVAC company for local search?
+What can you do to optimize your roofing company for local search?